 6.25.1 Applicability to language

-While Fortran is not as susceptible to thisissuethis issue as some languages (largely because assignment = is not an operator), nevertheless, some situations exist where a single character, present or absent, could change the meaning of an expression.
+While Fortran is not as susceptible to the vulnerability specified in ISO/IEC TR 24772-1:2019 clause 6.25, as some languages (largely because assignment = is not an operator), nevertheless, some situations exist where a single character, present or absent, could change the meaning of an expression.
 For example, assignment could be confused with pointer assignment when the name on the left-hand side has the pointer attribute and the name on the right-hand side has the target attribute.

 Some processors allow a dyadic operator immediately preceding a unary operator, which should be avoided.
 However, this can be detected by using processor options to detect violations of the standard.